No organization is perfect.

 If you want to grow your network, stretch your skills, and rise in your company (without threatening those already in power), you look for leadership vacuums — and you fill them.

-Most organization charts are designed to solve the most commonly recurring 80% of problems.
+Most organizational charts are designed to solve the most commonly recurring 80% of problems.

 At every stage of your career, there’s always... and I mean always... a leadership vacuum somewhere.